 Eclipse Target Platform.
 Via a target platform you define which set of plug-ins and what version of Eclipse you develop against.
 This tutorial describes how to setup your target platform for Eclipse Plug-in and RCP development.

-1. Configuring the Java libraries available for Eclipse development via a target platform
+1. Configuring the available libraries via a target platform

 1.1.
 Creating a target platform

-The following is an example of a target definition file:
+The following is a example of a target definition file:

 <?xml version="1.0" encoding="UTF-8" standalone="no"?>